10 Easy Baby Food Recipes: Homemade & HealthyThis post may contain affiliate links. Please read my disclosure.

 - To reheat, simply defrost in the microwave or in a small saucepan on the stove.
 Serve your homemade puree at room temperature.

 What Foods Should You Give Baby First?

 I can pretty much guarantee that your baby will happily eat fruit purees, because they contain a significant amount of natural sugar.

 Babies are naturally inclined to enjoy sweet tastes (remember, breast milk is full of lactose, which is a sugar!), so exposing them to low-sugar vegetables early on is really important for developing their palates.

-I recommend introducing fruits and vegetables in the following order:
+Once your baby is ready for solids, around 6 months of age, I recommend introducing fruits and vegetables in the following order:

 - Avocado, carrots, green beans, sweet potato, butternut squash, pears, apples, broccoli, spinach, cauliflower.